microsoft/VirtualClient/website/docs/developing/0020-develop-extensions.md

   }
   ```

-  ...Then use it!
+  ...Then you can use it!
 Note that the profile can exist in another directory location and be referenced by the path to the file (full or relative path).

   ```bash